mkhodman/mkhodman/README.md

-  appears on your GitHub profile.
+ ppears on your GitHub profile.

 Here are some ideas to get you started: